zsxkib/diffusion-pipe/README.md

 ```
 RTX 4000 series needs those 2 environment variables set.
 Other GPUs may not need them.
 You can try without them, Deepspeed will complain if it's wrong.

-If you enabled checkpointing, you can resume training from the latest checkpoint by simply re-running the exact same command but with the ```--resume_from_checkpoint``` flag.
+If you enabled checkpointing, you can resume training from the latest checkpoint by simply re-running the exact same command but with the `--resume_from_checkpoint` flag.
+You can also specify a specific checkpoint folder name after the flag to resume from that particular checkpoint (e.g. `--resume_from_checkpoint "20250212_07-06-40"`).
+This option is particularly useful if you have run multiple training sessions with different datasets and want to resume from a specific training folder.

 ## Output files
 A new directory will be created in ```output_dir``` for each training run.
 This contains the checkpoints, saved models, and Tensorboard metrics.
 Saved models/LoRAs will be in directories named like epoch1, epoch2, etc. Deepspeed checkpoints are in directories named like global_step1234.
 These checkpoints contain all training state, including weights, optimizer, and dataloader state, but can't be used directly for inference.
 The saved model directory will have the safetensors weights, PEFT adapter config JSON, as well as the diffusion-pipe config file for easier tracking of training run settings.